Glenwood, Iowa

-Glenwood is a city in, and the county seat of, Mills County, Iowa, United States.
+Glenwood is the largest city in and the county seat of Mills County, Iowa, United States.
 The population was 5,073 in the 2020 census, a decline from 5,358 in 2000.
+The city was originally founded by Mormons, before they left for Utah.
+After the Second World War, Glenwood became a center for meatpacking, particularly kosher meatpacking.
+Glenwood was impacted by significant flooding in 2019.

 History

 Located in a hollow of the Loess Hills on the east side of the Missouri River, Glenwood was established by Mormons in 1848 as Coonsville.
 It prospered during the California Gold Rush largely due to the grain mill on Keg Creek.
 Coonsville was the scene of anti-Mormon mob violence.
 It became the county seat of Mills County in 1851.
 In 1852, after most Mormons left for Utah, it was renamed Glenwood after a Presbyterian minister, Glenn Wood.

 The community supported the creation of Nebraska Territory in 1854.
 Two Glenwood attorneys were elected to the Nebraska territorial legislature, and they were run out of town for accepting shares in Scriptown.
 At the end of the Civil War, an Iowa Veteran's Orphans Home was founded here.
 The evangelist (and professional baseball athlete) Billy Sunday lived at the orphanage as a child.

 The Burlington and Missouri River Railroad was completed through Glenwood in 1869.
 During the late 19th century, the community was widely known as Iowa's center of fruit production, particularly of apples, and it hosted an annual Apple Carnival.
 Early industries included an iron foundry, an expansive marble and stone works, the Glenwood Creamery, and a large cannery that covered a city block on the east side of Locust Street.
-It distributed its products under the brand-name "The Glenwood."
+It distributed its products under the brand-name "The Glenwood".
 Darting & McGavern's "Sanitary" cannery on South Vine and Railroad Avenue canned tomatoes, pumpkin, apples, and beets into the 1920s.

 In 1876 the State Veterans' Orphan's Home at Glenwood was adapted for use as the Iowa Asylum for Feeble-Minded Children, the seventh such facility in the country and the first located west of the Mississippi River.
 The Glenwood facility expanded with increased acceptance of treatment and institutionalization for intellectual disability; it became the Iowa Institution for Feeble-Minded Children.
 The grounds and Administration Building were largely patterned on the Kirkbride Plan, as state funding permitted.
 (The Administration Building has since been demolished.)